-Since goods will be considered as originated from a third country, the provisions for proof of Union status of the goods will not apply.
+Since goods are now considered as originated from a third country, the provisions for proof of Union status of the goods no longer apply.

 Import/export of goods from/to the United Kingdom from 1st of January 2021 and thereafter.